microsoft/pxt-microbit/docs/device/data-analysis/remote.md

 ## Multiple remote stations

-For more complex data recording situations, you might need to measure sensor values from multpile locations at the same time.
+For more complex data recording situations, you might need to measure sensor values from multiple locations at the same time.
 This means that there is more than one remote @boardname@ (station) measuring data.

 ### Separate radio groups